Remote Worker Life Insurance In The UK

 How Much Cover You Need

-Another consideration is how much cover you want to maintain.
+Another consideration is how much coverage you want to maintain.
 You can pick an amount that seems good and go with it – like getting a £100,000 policy to cover your mortgage (or some of it) with whatever is left over to go to your dependents.

 Alternatively, you might use a formula to estimate the amount of cover.
 The Human Life Value estimation method calculates the amount of money you’re likely to earn throughout the remainder of your life and aims for a policy around that value.

-You might choose a more straightforward estimation, like picking an amount for college tuition for each child you have or plan to have.
 Another common framework is the DIME method, which considers your debt, income, mortgage, and education costs to figure out how much money is needed to cover lost income and debt obligations.

 Whatever your choice, it’s always a general fact that the more cover you want, the more you’ll spend to get it.